niyiyu/NoisePy4DAS-SeaDAS/README.md

 We host our DAS data in DASstore, a new storage solution for distributed acoustic sensing (DAS) data.
 We introduce object storage that has been widely used in commercial cloud storage (AWS S3, Azure Blob, etc.) to a local data server.
 Instead of hosting data in the HDF5 format, we proposed hosting DAS data in the Zarr format that is optimized for cloud environment.
 See [this repo](https://github.com/niyiyu/DASstore) for more information.

 ## The tool: NoisePy4DAS
 We use a modified version of [NoisePy](https://github.com/mdenolle/NoisePy) to implement the cross-correlation operation.
-The package is containerized into Docker image and hosted on GitHub that can is publically available from Cloud platform.
+The package is containerized into Docker image and hosted on GitHub that can is publicly available from Cloud platform.

 ## AWS Batch for massive parallelization computing
 * Remember to set environment variable `JOB_ARRAY_SIZE` with the number of array size submitted to the Batch.